guardianproject/info/content/blog/2014-06-04-reset-the-net.md

 categories:
   - News
 ---
-We&#8217;re making the Internet more secure, by taking part in #ResetTheNet <https://resetthenet.org>
+We’re making the Internet more secure, by taking part in #ResetTheNet <https://resetthenet.org>